Adobe Stock / V. J. Matthew

 Euphorbia “Diamond Frost”: Although the individual bracts on this ground-hugging plant are tiny, they are produced in such profusion that Diamond Frost will achieve a dense silver mound below any plant that you want to profile.
 Usually used as a groundcover, it fills the soil below a star performer with an airy puff of white.
 A low-maintenance sun-lover that tolerates forgetfulness with the watering can, this is the perfect match for a higher-profile container companion.

 Lantana: With thick foliage and prolific blossoms in cheerful colors, lantanas form little bouquets that make an impact from a distance.
-From raspberry to tangerine to softer shades, lantanas make combinations with companions a cinch in a container.
-They are sun-loving plants but will tolerate partial shade; they are also deer and pest resistant.
+From raspberry to tangerine to softer shades, lantanas make combinations with companions a cinch in a plant container.
+They are sun-loving plants but will tolerate partial shade; they are also deer- and pest-resistant.

 Mandevilla: If you’ve got a sunny place for a vine, this tidy bloomer is the easy-care answer that Plasky plugs.
 Vining branches dense with shiny oval leaves climb quickly to fill in space.
 Meanwhile, the foliage is peppered with pink, red, or white star-shaped blossoms in profusion throughout summer.
 No need to give this plant a companion — it will fill its container all alone.